rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 ## Feedback Controller {#feedback-controller}

 The PPS-Client controller algorithm processes timestamps of interrupts from a hardware GPIO pin triggered by the rising edges of a PPS signal.
-These PPS timestamps are recorded by a kernel device driver, `pps-client.ko`, that was specifically designed to record the timestamps as closely as possible to when the processor responded to the PPS interrupts.
+These PPS timestamps are recorded by a kernel device driver, `pps-gps-io.ko`, that was specifically designed to record the timestamps as closely as possible to when the processor responded to the PPS interrupts.
 This is important because the time at which the system responded to the interrupt minus the time at which it actually toggled the input pin is the interrupt delay that must be compensated by the control point constant, `G.sysDelay`, and this delay must correspond as accurately as possible to that time difference in order to reduce the uncertainty of the delay value.

 The `makeTimeCorrection()` routine is the central controller routine and it waits in the timer loop of the function, `waitForPPS()` and inside the `readPPS_SetTime()` routine, until a PPS timestamp becomes available from the PPS-Client device driver.
 At that instant the timestamp is passed into `makeTimeCorrection()` where the fractional part of the second becomes available as the variable `G.interruptTime` which is converted to the controller error variable as,